When you need to outline the main idea, create a nice header or even a logo, you can easily do it in PowerPoint, using sketched banners.

 #2: Header of a Text Slide or Map

-On the pictures you can see the examples of using ribbons as the title of a slide – after it, you can place text, diagram, chart or map.
-Even if such header is followed only by bare text, the slide will look more engaging.
+On the pictures you can see examples of using ribbons as the title of a slide – after it, you can place text, diagram, chart, or map.
+Even if such a header is followed only by bare text, the slide will look more engaging.

 #3: Banner Bullets in a Form of an Arrow or Flag